Random dynamics on real and complex projective surfaces: No invariant line fields

 \begin{thm} Let $(X, \nu)$ be a non-elementary random holomorphic dynamical system on a compact K\"ahler surface satisfying the Condition \eqref{eq:moment}.
 Let $\mu$ be an ergodic and hyperbolic stationary measure, not supported on a $\Gamma_ \nu$-invariant curve.
 Then the following alternative holds: \begin{enumerate}[{\em (a)}] \item either the Oseledets stable directions depend non-trivially on the itinerary; \item or $\mu$ is $\nu$-almost surely invariant and $h_\mu(X, \nu) = 0$. \end{enumerate} \end{thm}

-We shall see that {(a)} often implies that $\mu$ is invariant (see \S \ref{sec:stiffness}).
+In fact, our stiffness theorems imply that often, $\mu$ is also invariant in case {(a)} (see \S \ref{sec:stiffness}).
 In {(b)}, the almost-sure invariance implies that $\mu$ is in fact $\Gamma_\nu$-invariant (see Remark~\ref{rem:discrete}).
 It turns out that {(a)} and {(b)} are mutually exclusive.
 Indeed the main argument of \cite{br} (\footnote{This actually requires checking that the whole proof of \cite{br} can be reproduced in our complex setting: we will come back to this issue in a forthcoming paper.
 Since we are just using this remark here in Corollary \ref{cor:positive_entropy} we take the liberty to anticipate on that research.}) implies that the fiber entropy is positive if the Oseledets stable directions depend non-trivially on the itinerary (see \cite[Rmk 12.3]{br}).
 So we get the following:

 \begin{cor} Let $(X, \nu, \mu)$ be as in Theorem \ref{thm:alternative_stable}.
 If $\mu$ is not $\nu$-almost surely invariant, then its fiber entropy is positive. \end{cor}

 \begin{vlongue} To motivate the following pages, let us give a heuristic explanation for the fact that $h_\mu(X,\nu)=0$ when the stable directions are non-random.
 Fix a stable Pesin partition $\eta^s$; according to Corollary~\ref{cor:rokhlin_zero_entropy}, we have to show that the conditional measures $\m(\cdot \vert \eta^s(\cx))$ are atomic.
 Since the stable directions are non-random, the stable manifolds $W^s_\loc(\xi,x)$ and $W^s_\loc(\xi’,x)$ are generically tangent at $x$.
 For simplicity, assume that they are tangent for $\mu$-almost all $x$ and {\textit{for all pairs $(\xi,\xi’)$}, and that \textit{$W^s_\loc(\xi,x)$ depends continuously on $(\xi,x)$}}.
 Take such a generic point $x$; if $\m(\cdot \vert \eta^s(\xi,x))$ is not atomic, there is a sequence of generic points $x_j\in W^s_\loc(\xi,x)$ converging to $x$ in $X\simeq X_\xi$.
 Fix $\xi’\neq \xi$.
 Then by continuity $W^s_\loc(\xi’,x_j)$ converges towards $W^s_\loc(\xi’,x)$, is disjoint from $W^s_\loc(\xi’,x)$, and is tangent to $W^s(\xi, x)$ at $x_j$.
 This contradicts the following local geometrical result: if $C$ and $D$ are local smooth irreducible curves through the origin in $\disk^2$, with an order of contact equal to $k$, and if $D_n\subset \disk^2$ is a sequence of curves such that $D_n\cap D=\emptyset$ but $D_n$ converges towards $D$ in $\disk^2$, then for $n$ sufficiently large, $D_n$ intersects $C$ transversally in $k$ points. \end{vlongue}